 Kidney stones can also contain struvite

-While researching struvite and the urine stone we also learned that about 10% of the urine stones contain struvite.
+While researching struvite and the urine stone we also learned that about 10% of the kidney stones contain struvite.
 Now that you know how difficult it is to remove struvite from technical equipment, you can imagine how painful it must be to remove a kidney stone.